tranhelen/tranhelen/_drafts/2016-12-05-carvingalife.md

 ---
 layout: subpage
-title: 7 Writing Tips
+title: Carving a Life
-category: [blog, creative]
+category: [blog, life]
-slug: 7-writing-tips
+slug: carving-a-life
 ---
 I have collected some rules which have improved my writing dramatically.